walterisbrown/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

 management. $35/night $150 a week.
 33.**** Do not arrive before 3:00 p.m. on Sunday with your horse/pony and/or camper.****
 34. Make all checks payable to Addison County Fair & Field Days.
-35. Entries close with the postmark of July 30, 2021.
+35. Entries close with the postmark of July 30, 2022.
 36. No hay allowed in front of stalls during Field Days.
 37. NO ONE SHALL APPROACH A JUDGE WITH REGARD TO A DECISION UNLESS HE FIRST OBTAINS PERMISSION FROM THE SHOW COMMITTEE, WHO SHALL ARRANGE AN APPOINTMENT WITH THE JUDGE AT A PROPER TIME AND PLACE.

 ENGLISH ONLY BEGINNER & ADVANCED BEGINNER SHOW
-CLASSES
+Monday, August 8, 2022 - 8:30 am RAIN OR SHINE
+**JUDGE: MISSY NICHOLAS   TRAIL JUDGE: KAREN MALZAC** CLASSES
 1.